jfeltz/dash-haskell/README.md

                              a ghc package db provider: cabal|ghc|dir
     -o,--output <dir>        the directory to write created docsets to -q,--quiet               set to verbose output
-    -c,--cabal <file.cabal>  the cabal file to source package dependencies from -r,--cabal-constraints executable=name, ..
+    -c,--cabal <file.cabal>  the cabal file to retrieve package dependencies from -r,--cabal-constraints executable=name, ..
                              limit package results from a cabal file source, see documentation